YouriAckx/trapped/README.md

 * Checkout the project
 * Fire any HTTP server, for instance `python -m SimpleHTTPServer 8080`
-* No plugin needed, this is pure HTML5 and javascript.
+* No plugin needed, this is pure HTML5 and javascript using Phaser.

 ## Code